Xilinx/Embedded-Design-Tutorials/docs/Versal-EDT/boot-and-config/README.md

 # Boot and Configuration

- The purpose of this chapter is to show how to integrate and load boot loaders, bare-metal applications (For APU/RPU), and Linux Operating System for a Versal&trade; ACAP.
+ The purpose of this chapter is to show how to integrate and load boot loaders, bare-metal applications (For APU/RPU), and the Linux Operating System for a Versal&trade; ACAP.
 This chapter discusses the following
  topics: